Major in Early Childhood Education to Make A Difference in Your Community

 Scholarships Available

 There’s no better way to start on your path toward a successful career in early childhood education than with a solid financial foundation.
-Fortunately, many scholarships are available through UNCF, including some specifically for early childhood education majors.
+Fortunately, many scholarships are available through UNCF.
 Keep an eye on the UNCF website for current scholarship opportunities and announcements.

 Search for specific scholarships and view those that are currently accepting applications here!
-Students should also check with each college or university to see if there are additional scholarships available to study early childhood education.
+Students should also check with each college or university to see if additional scholarships are available to study early childhood education.

-As you explore your options, be sure to use our guide to applying for scholarships and grants.
-You can also receive guidance by submitting a major interest form if you are interested in a career in early childhood education.
+As you explore your options, use our guide to apply for scholarships and grants.
+You can also receive guidance by submitting a major interest form for a career in early childhood education.
 Submit the form on our website to get started.
-And follow us on UNCF social media channels to receive notifications about our scholarships and member HBCUs.
+And follow us on UNCF’s social media channels to receive notifications about our scholarships and member HBCUs.
 Reach out today!